maxlindmark/maxlindmark/content/author/admin/_index.md

 +++
 Hi!

 My name is Max Lindmark and I am a PhD Student at the Swedish University of Agricultural Sciences.
 I'm from the west coast of Sweden, and I have a broad interest in marine ecology, ranging from macro ecology to conservation.
-I have however always been especially interested in fish and fisheries ecology!
+But I have always been especially interested in fish and fisheries ecology!

-For my PhD studies, I work on understanding the effects of climate warming on individuals and size-based communities through metabolic scaling principles.
-To do that, I work with dynamic size-structured models and statistical models.
+For my PhD studies, I work on understanding the effects of climate warming on individuals and size-structured communities through metabolic scaling principles.
+To do that, I use dynamic size-based population and food webs models as well as statistical models and meta-analyses.

 Feel free to contact me if you want to get in touch!